So Monday night was the annual awards evening for the East Midlands region of the MPA (a national trade association for professional photographers).

 And last but not least, another merit for this photograph of Alice and Luke…

-Yay me!
+Yay for that!
 And ‘thank you’ to everyone who continually inspires and supports me – friends, family, venues and fellow wedding suppliers!
-And *big hugs* to my wonderful clients who let me loose on their weddings!
-I couldn’t do it without you ♥
+And *big hugs* to my wonderful clients who let me loose on their lovely weddings to create pictures like these!
+I couldn’t do it without you.